voogi3925/testequity_107/README.md

 # testequity_107
-Python control code for testequity_107
+Python control code for testequity 107

+It access the chamber with Modbus TCP.